RobertGregg/Website/content/post/Jump SDEs/index.md

 \begin{aligned}{\frac {dx}{dt}}&=\alpha x-\beta xy\\[6pt]{\frac {dy}{dt}}&=\delta xy-\gamma y\end{aligned}
 $$

 The variable $x$ tracks the number of prey which increases by breeding through $\alpha$ and decreases when consumed by a predator through $\beta$.
 Likewise, the variable $y$ increases as prey is consumed and decreases as predators become overpopulated.
-We can simulate a discretized version system using `DiffEqJump.jl` and `Cataylst.jl`, packages that are a part of the [SciML](https://sciml.ai/) ecosystem.
+We can simulate a discretized version of this system using the `DiffEqJump.jl` and `Cataylst.jl`, packages that are a part of the [SciML](https://sciml.ai/) ecosystem.

 ```julia
 using DiffEqJump, Catalyst, Plots